SOS Home :: Records Services :: Missouri State Archives :: Programs & Projects :: Civil War Records from the St. Louis Circuit Court

 In this 1866 case (on a change of venue from Iron County, Missouri), Confederate General Sterling Price and future Governor John B. Marmaduke are among several being sued for conspiring to overthrow the U.S. government and for confiscation of property (valued at over $16,000) during Price's famous 1864 raid.

-Early processing confirms the richness of the files to provide new insights into economic and social issues related to the war.
-The case files, for example, reveal complications involving the legal standing of debts incurred for the commerce of slavery, litigation among former slaves and freedmen, issues involving the legality of slave marriage prior to emancipation, disputes involving African American militia soldiers, and African American litigation in real estate.
+Processing confirmed the richness of the files in providing new insights into economic and social issues related to the war.
+The case files reveal complications involving the legal standing of debts incurred for the commerce of slavery, litigation among former slaves and freedmen, issues involving the legality of slave marriage prior to emancipation, disputes involving African American militia soldiers, and African American litigation in real estate.

 Steamboat commerce is well documented in these case files.